rmzelle/writing/docs/primer.rst

 "numeric" Styles
 ++++++++++++++++

-Cites consist of numbers, e.g. [1,2] and [3].
+Cites of "numeric" styles consist of numbers, e.g. [1,2] and [3].
 Bibliographic entries are typically sorted either alphabetically by author, or in the order in which the entries are first cited.

 *Bibliography*